NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_02_C++_ClassesAndObjects.md

         // Vairables for Tank Car which is a Cylinder double radius = 0.0, lengthOfTankCar = 0.0;

-        // Section 5A - Create BoxCar Object and Assign values to its member
+        // Section 4A - Create BoxCar Object and Assign values to its member
         // variable

-        // Section 6A - Calling Member Function volume to calculate the Volume of
+        // Section 5A - Calling Member Function volume to calculate the Volume of
         // BoxCar Object

-        // Section 5B - Create TankCar Object and Assign values to its member
+        // Section 4B - Create TankCar Object and Assign values to its member
         // variable

-        // Section 6B - Calling Member Function volume to calculate the Volume of
+        // Section 5B - Calling Member Function volume to calculate the Volume of
         // TankCar Object

-        // Display the Result
     }

 <a name="declare_vars"/></a>